 - Create and schedule test emails

 - Analyze results

-The key to finding your magic number (for frequency of email campaigns) is to test your own list and get accurate feedback so that you are communicating an appropriate amount to your audience.
+The key to finding your magic number for email campaign frequency is to test your own list and get accurate feedback so you communicate an appropriate amount to your audience.

-When You Think You’ve Found Your Magic Number of Email Frequency
+3. What to Do When You’ve Found Your Magic Email Frequency Number

 Always offer customizable options.
 This rings true even if you feel you have found the magic number.
 One of the key tricks to keeping your audience and holding your email list strong is to offer customizable options.
-Based on what we have learned about email unsubscribes, just because the frequency you discover is ideal for the majority of your audience, there will always be some that want less correspondence in their inbox.
-Consider offering choices, as VirtualVocations (left) does when someone clicks “unsubscribe,” or considering gathering information so you give the user a voice and can create a better experience in the future, like North Park Massage does (right) on their messages:
+Based on what we have learned about email unsubscribes, just because the frequency you discover is ideal for most of your audience, there will always be some who want less correspondence in their inbox.

 Be flexible and continue to monitor.
-Once you conduct initial testing and analytics to determine how often you should be sending you your mailers, you will need to keep on top of analysis to see if your frequency needs to increase or decrease.
-As things change remember to change your schedule and be consistence accordingly.
+Once you conduct initial testing and review analytics to determine how often you should be sending your email campaigns, you will need to keep on top of analysis to see if your frequency needs to increase or decrease.
+As things change, remember to change your schedule and be consistent accordingly.

-What are your concerns about performing a frequency test?
+What are your concerns about performing an email campaign frequency test?
 Have you tried one for your own email marketing strategy?
 Let us know what works for you in the comments section below.